zulip/zulip/templates/zerver/help/format-your-message-using-markdown.md

 find your language, search for it [here](https://pygments.org/docs/lexers/) and try the **short names** listed for the lexers for your language.

+Organization administrators can also configure a default syntax highlighting language.
+In this configuration, one can use ````text` to display content without any syntax highlighting.

 ## Latex
 ~~~
 Inline: $$O(n^2)$$